ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](dither_riemersma.gif)](dither_riemersma.gif)
 [![\[IM Output\]](dither_floyd.gif)](dither_floyd.gif)

-As you can see the Floyd-Steinberg dither produces a much more uniform dither pattern than the default Riemersma dither.
+As you can see, the Floyd-Steinberg dither produces a much more uniform dither pattern than the default Riemersma dither.
 The biggest difference between them is how each of them distributes the 'color error' between neighbouring pixels.
-So lets have a look at just how a E-Dither works.
+So let's have a look at just how an E-Dither works.

 ### How an E-Dither Works {#dither_how}